Last Updated on March 9, 2021 by Julia Wilson

 A localised collection of pus caused by a cat bite, abscesses can occur on any part of the body, but the head, limbs, and back, near the base of the tail, are the most common areas.

-An abscess will form a firm, painful lump which feels hot to the touch.
+An abscess will form a firm, painful lump that feels hot to the touch.
 Other symptoms may include fever and loss of appetite.
 Eventually, this will open up, with a foul-smelling liquid discharge coming from the wound.

 A veterinarian will need to lance the abscess, flush it with sterile saline and administer antibiotics.